Minotaur (rocket family): Minotaur-C (Taurus)

-The Taurus launch vehicle, later renamed Minotaur-C (for "Minotaur-Commercial"), was the first of the Minotaur vehicle family, and the first ground-launched orbital booster developed by Orbital Sciences Corporation (OSC), derived by adding a solid booster stage to the air-launched Pegasus rocket.
+The Taurus launch vehicle, later renamed Minotaur-C (for "Minotaur-Commercial"), was the first of the Minotaur family and the first ground-launched orbital booster developed by Orbital Sciences Corporation (OSC).
+It was derived by adding a solid booster stage to the air-launched Pegasus rocket.

-The first flight, sponsored by DARPA, was in 1994.
-After a series of failures between 2001 and 2011, the launch vehicle was rebranded as Minotaur-C in 2014.
-Due to laws against selling government equipment, the Minotaur-C is the only available Minotaur launch vehicle for commercial launches.
+The first flight, sponsored by DARPA, occurred in 1994.
+Following a series of failures between 2001 and 2011, the vehicle was rebranded as Minotaur-C in 2014.
+Due to restrictions on the commercial use of government-furnished hardware, Minotaur-C is the only Minotaur vehicle available for commercial launches.